Heritage Presenter I | Fort Walsh National Historic Site

 A secondary school diploma or PSC approved alternatives or acceptable combination of education, training, experience or traditional knowledge relevant to position.

-• Experience in theatre/performing arts, heritage interpretation, adult education museum education or story telling
+• Experience in theatre/performing arts, heritage interpretation, adult education, museum education, musical performances and/or story telling

 The following will be applied / assessed at a later date (essential for the job)